 They had a huge inventory of rental friendly tile solutions and colors to choose from.
 The pattern I originally wanted was the Hexago, but was sold out at the time (I am thinking due to popularity) so I went with a Subway White.
 I also had planned to place some on the two side walls where the bar is located at under the cabinet, but had a change of heart.

 Ever since I beautified (haha) my kitchen with these smart tiles, my kitchen feels brighter, airy, and the cabinets look less dingy.
 It is almost as if soften the look of the space.
 The blue made it feel smaller and crowded.
 Let me not forget that piece of wood and missing tiles, made the kitchen look a bit on the run down side.
 To install the tile it took me approximately one hour.
 The directions were extremely simple to follow.
 Just make sure you wipe down your current backsplash well and do not touch the sticky part of the tile.
 Not that bad, eh?
 I did not think so.
 I used scissors to cut the tile, so no fancy tools needed.
-There will be more to this kitchen makeover in the coming weeks so stay tune to see how this space comes together.
+Now that the tiles are finished I just need to invest in some new kitchen appliances to really brighten things up.
+I have already seen a cordless kettle that has caught my eye, and I am also thinking of investing in a new slow cooker.
+When shopping for kitchen appliances, I tend to look on review websites like https://buyersimpact.co.uk first.
+Besides, reading reviews is the only way to be certain that you are investing in high quality kitchen appliances that will stand the test of time.
+That being said, there will be more to this kitchen makeover in the coming weeks so stay tuned to see how this space comes together.